-You can watch all the events of the world's top big mountain freeriding competition from the comfort of your own home!
+Watch all rounds of the world's premier big mountain freeriding competition from the comfort of your home!

 Japan's largest sports television station, J SPORTS*1), has announced that it will broadcast/stream*2 all WFT (Freeride World Tour) events for the 2021-22 season, as well as the FWQ4* tournament, TOYO TIRES FREERIDE HAKUBA, to be held in Hakuba